Undergraduate Admission Policies

 Foreign Language Placement

 During on-campus registration in the summer and fall orientation, freshmen and eligible transfer students will be given the opportunity to test out of the college requirements in Latin, French, and Spanish.
 Those who score high enough on the language tests may have satisfied the college’s general education requirement for one or two semesters of language and will be eligible to continue with sophomore-level courses or higher.
 Students who have completed three or more years of French or Spanish are required to take the placement exam before taking a course in the same language.
 If the student does not intend to continue studying the same language, the exam is optional.
 Students who received dual enrollment or AP credit, or who transferred in college credit for the language are not required to take the exam.
 Students who are planning to complete the language requirement in Italy do not need to take the exam; however, if they have three years previous experience in a language other than Italian, they are encouraged to take the placement exam in case their plans to complete the requirement in Italy change.
 It is highly recommended that students take the placement exam within one year of enrolling at Benedictine College, as this is when their previous language experience will be strongest.
 Students may not take the placement exam more than once.
 The placement exam is regularly scheduled at the beginning of the semester, during registration, and during SOAR weekends.
 See the Academic Calendar for dates.
-For more information, contact the Department of World Languages and Cultures or Admissions.
+For more information, contact the Department of World Languages and Cultures or Admission.

 A native speaker of a language other than those listed above (French, Spanish, Latin), may take a proficiency exam to determine if his or her skills and knowledge are at an appropriate level (Intermediate Low / B1) to waive the foreign language requirement.
 It is normally taken before the beginning of one’s junior year and costs $250.